How we can tackle gender inequality

 When girls are supported to speak up, know their rights and lead, their entire family and community benefits – and they can create a better, more equal world.

 - Educating girls is one of the most effective – and most overlooked – ways to mitigate climate change.
 For every year a girl stays in school, her country’s climate resilience measurably improves.
 5

 - 12 years of education for every girl would reduce child marriage worldwide by 64 percent.
+6

-When girls are able to complete their secondary education or equivalent, they are more likely to have control over their income, to marry later, and have a smaller and healthier family.
+When girls are able to complete their secondary education or equivalent, they are more likely to have control over their income, to marry later, and have a healthier family.
 And she’ll go on to educate her family and her community.
 When girls can get an education, manage their health, live free from violence, and pursue their dreams, they can take their rightful place as equals.

-1 UNICEF Data, Some 1.2 billion adolescents aged 10-19 years today make up 16 per cent of the world’s population (June 2016).
+1 UNICEF Data, There are 1.3 billion adolescents (aged 10-19 years) in the world today making up 16 per cent of the world’s population (April 2022).

 3 UNICEF, A Statistical Snapshot of Violence against Adolescent Girls, New York (2014) p.1

 4 The UNESCO Institute for Statistics (UIS), One in Five Children, Adolescents and Youth is Out of School, (2018) p.2

 5. Conservation International: Want to fight climate change?
 Educate girls

 6. Safer, Healthier, Wealthier: How G20 investments in girls’ education improve our world, 2017